Do you want to buy a ping pong table, but are put off by high prices? If so, one of these five low-price tables could be the perfect option.

 Note: Prices change all the time.
 We've tried to choose tables that are available for under $300, but we can't guarantee the current price.
 All of the tables on this list are cheaper than those found on our list of the best all-round table tennis tables though.

-If you're looking for a cheap regulation size table tennis table, it's hard to beat the Dominator.
-It has a high-quality 18mm thick playing surface for an even bounce, foldable 2-piece design and a sturdy construction.
+If you're looking for a cheap regulation size table tennis table, it's hard to beat the Joola.
+It has a high-quality 15mm thick playing surface for a decent bounce, foldable design and a sturdy construction.
 In other words, it's terrific for the money.

 What Can You Expect from an Affordable Table Tennis Table?